langgenius/dify-docs/en/features/datasets/README.md

 * Knowledge **name** for identifying a knowledge base
 * Knowledge **description** to allow AI to better use the knowledge appropriately.
 If the description is empty, Dify's automatic indexing strategy will be used.
 * **Permissions** can be set to Only Me or All Team Members.
 Those without permissions cannot view and edit the knowledge.
 * **Indexing mode**: In High Quality mode, OpenAI's embedding interface will be called to process and provide higher accuracy when users query.
-In Economic mode, offline vector engines, keyword indexing, etc. will be used to reduce accuracy without consuming tokens.
+In Economic mode, offline vector engines, keyword indexing, etc. will be used to increase accuracy without consuming tokens.

 Note: Upgrading the indexing mode from Economic to High Quality will incur additional token consumption.
 Downgrading from High Quality to Economic will not consume tokens.